1. Home

 • Mortgage payment protection insurance (MPPI)

-Accident and sickness cover covers you if you’re unable to work due to injury or illness.
-This can be long or short term.
+Accident and sickness cover.
+This covers you if you’re unable to work due to injury or illness.
+This can be a long or short-term policy.

-Payment protection insurance (PPI) is designed to cover a single debt such as a mortgage, loan or credit card.
-You can use this cover to continue making your repayments towards this debt if you’re unable to work.
-PPI normally pays out for 12 – 18 months.
+Payment protection insurance (PPI).
+Designed to cover a single debt such as a mortgage, loan or credit card, PPI continues to make payments if you're unable to work.
+It normally covers for 12 - 18 months.

-Mortgage payment protection insurance (MPPI) will continue to pay off your mortgage payments if you can’t work.
+Mortgage payment protection insurance (MPPI).
+This is designed to continue to pay off your mortgage if you can’t work.
 These policies can cover your mortgage payments for 6 months to 2 years, depending on the policy.

 What does income protection cover?

-Accidents and sickness cover is generally a short term product, lasting for around 12 months.
+Accident and sickness cover generally offers short-term cover, lasting for around 12 months.
+However, ASU comes in 2 forms:

-Long-term income protection insurance usually provides you with a regular income for a much longer period, normally either until you’re able to return to work, hit state retirement age or until the policy payment term ends.
-You’ll usually have to take out cover for a minimum of five years.
+Long-term income protection insurance usually runs for a much longer period.
+Normally until either you’re able to return to work, reach retirement age or until the policy term ends.
+You usually have to get cover for a minimum of 5 years.

 What doesn't income protection cover?